FIVE JEWELS OF WISDOM

 that sin [Matthew 5:27–5:28], he was referring to the sins of the mind, our

 thoughts.
-Where Moses gave us the law of the commandments, which so many people
+Where Moses gave us the law of the commandments, which many people

-have found unable to obey, Jesus gave us a tougher discipline that is much
+have found difficult to obey, Jesus gave us a stricter discipline that is even

 harder to live by.

-The things we do, the words we speak, and the thoughts we think are all
+The things we do, the words we speak, and even the thoughts we think are

-karmically accountable.
-This can be terrible news for those who enjoy harming
+all karmically accountable.
+This can be terrible news for those who enjoy

-others and get an emotional kick out of it.
-On the other hand, for those who
+harming others and get an emotional kick out of it.
+On the other hand, for

-wish to enrich their lives, it is a wonderful revelation since karma works both
+those who wish to enrich their lives, it is an incredible revelation since

-ways.
-One only has to think, say and do the things that will help, comfort and
+karma works both ways.
+One only has to think, say and do the things that will

-depending on what we think, say and do.
-We are in the driving seat regarding
+depending on what we think, say, and do.
+We are in the driver's seat regarding

 these matters.
-The following sentence provides an insight into the nature of
+The following sentence offers insight into the nature of

-suffering and the ending of suffering.
-Apart from past karma that has to be
+suffering and its potential resolution.
+Apart from past karma that needs to be

-worked off, no one makes us suffer; we suffer by what we think, say and do.
-If
+worked off, no one makes us suffer; we suffer because of what we think, say,

-each of us accepts this as a fact, the technique of positive harmlessness can
+and do.
+If each of us accepts this as a fact, the technique of positive

 THE SPIRIT OF HARMLESSNESS